HomeDocumentation

 Security Score

-A 0–100 score representing your organization's current security posture.
-A higher score means fewer violations.
+A 0-100 score representing your current security posture.
 The score decreases when security events and unresolved incidents accumulate.
-See Section 17 for how the score is calculated.

 KPI Cards